-Traveling to Constantinople yet and again, I have the distinct feeling that the tastes, aromas and colors of the city follow me wherever I go, having become one with my senses…
+Traveling to Constantinople, I have the distinct feeling that the tastes, aromas and colors of the city follow me wherever I go, having become one with my senses…

 This is a very special recipe for simple triangle cheese pies that was generously shared with me in Turkey…the yufka pastry is where all the magic lies, so make sure you get it right…find some good nigella seeds to decorate these small bites with their dark goodness and if there is one thing you must do is freeze the borek pies before you put them straight in the oven.

 4 Fresh ‘Yufka’ round sheets pastry*